viadee/bpmn.ai-patterns/README.md

 Most of the patterns are not mutually exclusive, feel free to combine them.

 ## Group 1: Getting Started

+This first group of process patterns both serve as a useful introduction to the bpmn.ai perspective and they are a good starting point for organisations working to get first AI / machine learning applications into production.
 ### Process data collection - Just Look, Don't Touch!

 The first and simplest pattern does not contain an AI component, but instead comprises a business process with a manual activity, whose call is logged with the relevant metadata and process variables included.